A bit of North Road History is seen in these photographs taken by my uncle,

 The Fields along with a lot of other folks, journeyed to Vermont in the 40's to be with Scott Nearing of Living the Good Life fame.
 When he moved up to Maine to get further away from so-called civilization, the community broke up.

 And here is a photo taken in March of 1961 of a ski lesson taking place on the hill.
-The instructor was provided by the new ski area that just opened. (photograph by Malvine Cole)
+The instructor was provided by the new ski area that just opened with help of my mother, Malvine Cole, considered the "Mother of Stratton". (photograph by Malvine Cole)

 And looking back up the hill at the skiers.
 Now you may ask, how did we get up the hill?
 We got up the hill the old fashioned way, by side stepping up the hill with our skis on.
 Took a little work, but it was great fun coming down.
 Skis were measured by raising your hand up into the air and then measuring from the tips of your fingers to the ground. (photograph by Malvine Cole)